camunda/camunda-docs-manual/content/update/minor/71-to-72/was.md

 First, uninstall the Camunda web applications, namely the Camunda REST API (artifact name like `camunda-engine-rest`) and the Camunda applications Cockpit, Tasklist and Admin (artifact name like `camunda-webapp`).

 Uninstall the Camunda EAR.
 Its name should be `camunda-ibm-was-ear-$PLATFORM_VERSION.ear`.
 Then, uninstall the Camunda job executor adapter, called `camunda-ibm-was-rar-$PLATFORM_VERSION.rar`.
-Delete the J2E connection factory and activation specification created for Camunda BPM 7.1.
+Delete the J2E connection factory and activation specification created for Camunda Platform 7.1.

-After stopping the server, delete all Camunda BPM related libraries from the `$WAS_HOME/lib/ext` directory.
+After stopping the server, delete all Camunda Platform related libraries from the `$WAS_HOME/lib/ext` directory.
 These should be:

 * `camunda-engine-$PLATFORM_VERSION.jar`
 * `camunda-bpmn-model-$PLATFORM_VERSION.jar`